In this article: Do you have a tons of cherry tomatoes? Learn how to preserve cherry tomatoes for later!

 If you are like me, you grow lots and lot of tomatoes in your garden every year.
 You might grow paste type tomatoes for making sauce.
 And slicers for your sandwiches.
 And cherry tomatoes for popping into your mouth fresh.

 Here are just some of the ways to preserve cherry tomatoes from your garden!
+First up, a little FAQ for those who want a few quick answers.

 5 Ways to Preserve Cherry Tomatoes